razee-io/WatchKeeper/README.md

 ### White/Black Lists

-You can white or black list resources by creating a ConfigMap named `watch-keeper-limit-poll`, in the namespace your Watch-Keeper is running.
+You can white or black list resources by modifying the ConfigMap named `watch-keeper-limit-poll`, in the namespace your Watch-Keeper is running.

-- When creating the ConfigMap for the first time, you will need to restart the Watch-Keeper pods so that it can pick up the volume mount.
 - If both a whitelist and blacklist are specified, only the whitelist will be used.
 - The white/black list is employed during the **Polling**, **Namespace** and **Non-Namespaced** [collection methods](#Collection-Methods).
 Any individual resource specifically